XDM3 configuration examples

 Description

-The file bridge server is an interface between a CSV file and JDBC.
+The File Bridge server is an interface between CSV files and JDBC.
 It enables SQL access to data stored in files outside of a relational database system.
-The column names and data types of the CSV file columns are defined by using create statements for the file bridge server and the file bridge server interprets them as tables and makes them usable via JDBC.
+The column names and data types of the CSV file are defined using CREATE statements for the File Bridge server.
+The server interprets these definitions as tables and makes them accessible via JDBC.
+This stage hook generates the required CREATE statements from a CSV input file.
+To do this, the column names and data types must be specified in the input file.
+The first line of the input file contains the column names, and the second line contains the data type of each column.
+Supported data types are:

 • CHAR